Needle, Syringe & Sharps Disposal

-- Step 3: Take the filled sharps container to a location on the list below, such as participating pharmacies, clinics, or the Home Toxics Collection Center.
+- Step 3: Take the filled sharps container to a residential disposal location or, if you are a Washtenaw County Resident, the Home Toxics Collection Center.
 Give the filled, sealed sharps container to the pharmacist or staff member.
 Please do not leave the sharps case unattended.
 Sharps collected through these programs will be properly disposed in compliance with all medical waste regulations.

 Sharps Disposal Dos

 - Do store sharps containers in areas that are child and animal proof.

 - Do label sharps containers, "SHARPS, Dispose of Properly."

 - Do secure the top of a full sharps container and seal with sturdy tape.

 - Do return full sharps containers to participating pharmacies for proper disposal.

 - Do handle sharps used away from home in a responsible manner as well.

 - Don't place loose sharps into the trash.